10 MVP examples

 10. Amazon

-I end this list of the great examples of an MVP’s with the biggest of the bunch.
-Jeff Bozos started Amazon selling only a few products on a very basic website, then scaling up to books after gaining an insight into what people wanted.
-Fast forward thirty years and he now has a net worth of 182.2 Billion USD.
-From an MVP to the most valuable business in the world.
+I end this list of the great examples of MVPs with the biggest of the bunch.
+Jeff Bozos started Amazon selling only a few products on a basic website, then scaling up to books after gaining an insight into what people wanted.
+Fast forward thirty years, he now has a net worth of 182.2 Billion USD, from an MVP to the most valuable business in the world.